git-merge-workshops/simplify-signing-with-ssh/README.md

   <a href="#books-resources">&#128218; Resources</a>
 </p>

 > In this workshop, participants learn how to secure Git commits using [the new OpenSSH feature](https://github.blog/changelog/2022-08-23-ssh-commit-verification-now-supported/).
 This is an alternative to the traditional method of using GPG and maintaining keys which can be somewhat cumbersome.

+> **Note**
+> This workshop was originally [presented at Git Merge 2022](https://www.youtube.com/watch?v=uhy_ojFqLg0).

 ## :mega: Prerequisites
 - Git 2.34 or newer